Parties to this Agreement & Terms of Business

 (3) We will offer no liability in relation to any other representation; promise or warranty made for this agreement.
 Entering into a Debt Management plan will cause you to go into arrears.

-(4) Credit files are held by credit reference agencies for 6 years and adverse credit can affect your ability to obtain further credit and could possibly affect the cost of credit on items such as mortgages.
-Potential employers may also request credit files.
+(4) Late, missed and defaulted payments are reported to credit reference agencies, and will remain on your credit profile for 6 years from the date they’re reported, this may make it more difficult for you to obtain future credit and could possibly affect the cost of credit on items such as mortgages.
+Potential employers may also request a copy of your credit file.

-(6) You agree not to incur any further credit (the repayments of which may jeopardise your ability to make your agreed Debt Management plan repayments).
-In the event that your financial circumstances change (for better or worse) you agree to advise us immediately and contact us for further advice and assistance.
+(6) You agree not to incur any further credit (the repayments of which may jeopardise your ability to make your agreed Debt Management Plan repayments).
+In the event that your financial circumstances change (for better or worse) you agree to advise us immediately for further advice and assistance.

 Definition of Terms

-“Cleared Funds” means any cash or cheques made payable to Us which We have received from You.
+“Cleared Funds” means any cash deposits, credits or cheques made payable to us which we have received from you.

-“Client Account” means the account where any monies are held on behalf of our clients are kept and which is not used for the for the purpose of our own business.
+“Client Account” means the account where any monies held on behalf of our clients / customers are kept and which is not used for the purpose of our own business.

-“Creditors” means all the businesses or people You have told Us You owe money to who are included in your Repayment Plan.
+“Creditors” means all the businesses or people you have told us you owe money to who are included in your Debt Management Plan.

-“Financial Statement” means a breakdown of your income and expenditure on a monthly basis.
+“Financial Statement” means a breakdown of your assets, income and expenditure.

-“Client Authority to Act” means the form provided with these Terms of Business; which We ask You to sign to give Us authority to contact your Creditors and to act on your behalf.
+“Client Authority to Act” means the form provided with this agreement and our terms of business; which we ask you to sign to give us authority to contact your creditors and to act on your behalf.

-“Services” means the services We agree to provide You with under this Agreement.
+“Services” means the services we agree to provide you with under this Agreement and our Terms of Business.

-“Term” means the period running from the start of this Agreement until we stop providing You with Services.
-“You” means the applicant(s) entering this agreement.
+“Term” means the period running from the start of this agreement until we stop providing you with services.

-“Us” and “We” means Debt Support Service Ltd, whose registered address is Debt Support Service Ltd, C/o Sterling Partners LLP, Grove House, Wilmslow Road, Manchester M20 2DR.
-Company registration number: 06812829 or anyone to whom We transfer our rights and obligations to whilst in this agreement.
+“Us”, “Our” and “We” means Debt Support Service Ltd, whose registered address is Debt Support Service Ltd, C/o Sedulo Group Ltd, Regency Court, 62-66 Deansgate, Manchester, England, M3 2EN.
+Company registration number: 06812829 or anyone to whom we transfer our rights and obligations to whilst in this agreement.

 “You” and “Your” means the named applicant(s) entering this Debt Management Agreement & Terms of Business.